cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 ## Free trial credits

-Free trial credit is applied to the first $400 in costs for all clusters created in your organization, regardless of the deployment type: CockroachDB Standard, Advanced, or Basic.
+Free trial credits are applied to the first $400 in costs for all clusters created in your organization, regardless of the plan: CockroachDB Standard, Advanced, or Basic.

-Monthly billing begins when the free trial ends: on the day that the last credit is used, or upon expiration of credit, if any remains.
-By the end of the trial, you must provide a credit card for continued billing to prevent interruptions in service or loss of data.
+Monthly billing begins when the free trial ends: on the day that the last credit is used, or when any remaining credits expire.
+By the end of the trial, you must provide a payment method to prevent interruptions in service or loss of data.

 ### Eligibility